 Table of Contents

-A wireframe is a collaborative visual plan that shows how a website or app will look and work.
-Think of it as a blueprint for a house, outlining the structure before adding colors, furniture, or decorations.
+A wireframe is a collaborative visual plan that shows how a website or app will look and function.
+It serves as a blueprint for a house, outlining the structure before adding colors, furniture, or decorations.
 In software development, wireframes are a team effort that helps plan the layout, navigation, and functionality of a digital product early in the process.

-This guide explains what wireframes are, why they matter, and how to create them, using simple words and a clear flow.
+This guide explains what wireframes are, why they are important, and how to create them, using simple language and a clear structure.

 What is a Wireframe?

 A wireframe is a simple sketch or diagram that shows the layout of a webpage or app screen.
-It focuses on the placement of elements, such as buttons, menus, text, and images, without worrying about colors, fonts, or elaborate designs.
-Wireframes are typically black and white or grayscale, utilizing basic shapes such as rectangles and lines to represent content.
+It focuses on the placement of elements such as buttons, menus, text, and images, without considering colors, fonts, or detailed design.
+Wireframes are typically black and white or grayscale, using basic shapes such as rectangles and lines to represent content.

 - Purpose: To plan the structure and flow of a website or app before starting design or coding.

-- Example: A wireframe for a login page might show a rectangle for the email field, another for the password field, and a button labeled “Log In.”
+- For example, a wireframe for a login page might show a rectangle for the email field, another for the password field, and a button labeled “Log In.”

 Wireframes are different from mockups or prototypes:

-- Mockups add visual details, such as colors and images, making them look closer to the final design.
+- Mockups add visual details, such as colors and images, making them resemble the final design.

 - Prototypes are interactive, allowing you to click through and test how the app or website functions.